torvalds/linux/Documentation/admin-guide/java.rst

-Java(tm) Binary Kernel Support for Linux v1.03
+Java(tm) Binary Kernel Support for GNU/Linux v1.03
 ----------------------------------------------

-Linux beats them ALL!
-While all other OS's are TALKING about direct support of Java Binaries in the OS, Linux is doing it!
+GNU/Linux beats them ALL!
+While all other OS's are TALKING about direct support of Java Binaries in the OS, GNU/Linux is doing it!

 You can execute Java applications and Java Applets just like any other program after you have done the following:

-1) You MUST FIRST install the Java Developers Kit for Linux.
+1) You MUST FIRST install the Java Developers Kit for GNU/Linux.
-   The Java on Linux HOWTO gives the details on getting and installing this.
+   The Java on GNU/Linux HOWTO gives the details on getting and installing this.
 This HOWTO can be found at:

-	ftp://sunsite.unc.edu/pub/Linux/docs/HOWTO/Java-HOWTO
+	ftp://sunsite.unc.edu/pub/GNU/Linux/docs/HOWTO/Java-HOWTO

    You should also set up a reasonable CLASSPATH environment variable to use Java applications that make use of any